What Is Motor Truck Cargo Insurance?

 Frequently Asked Questions

-Is motor truck cargo insurance mandatory?
+Is truck cargo insurance mandatory?

 Does it cover goods damaged due to driver negligence?